-Duncton Parish Council are in direct contact with Chichester District Council, West Sussex County Council and other bodies to make sure we keep the residents of our Parish as safe as possible.
+As restrictions are lifted Duncton Parish Council remain in direct contact with Chichester District Council, West Sussex County Council and other bodies to make sure we keep the residents of our Parish as safe as possible.

 Government advice is constantly being updated, so Chichester District Council advise you to keep referring to the above sources.
 The CDC website will update residents and businesses on any disruption to their services and signpost people to key information and advice.

 You can also find advice and guidance from West Sussex County Council here https://www.westsussex.gov.uk/fire-emergencies-and-crime/coronavirus-covid-19-advice-and-information/